-H. We want to start pumping water out of the sump we the water reaches the higher sensor,
+H. We want to start pumping water out of the sump when it reaches the higher sensor,

-H, and continue until the level returns below the level of the lower sensor,
+H, and continue until its level drops below the lower sensor,

 L. We also have three gas sensors to measure carbon monoxide (